 In Homer's period, Asclepius was an innocent physician who later became a god as Apollo's son.
-He learnt medicine from Chiron and was killed by Zeus' lighting to prevent him from immortalizing human with his art of medicine18.
+He learnt medicine from Chiron and was killed by Zeus' lighting to prevent him from immortalizing human with his art of medicine.
 In fact, Asclepius' life cannot be separated from that of his father, Apollo.
-Although Asclepius learnt from Chiron applying medicine and healing, Apollo is known as the god of medicine in the old myths, and he is called the Healer19.
+Although Asclepius learnt from Chiron applying medicine and healing, Apollo is known as the god of medicine in the old myths, and he is called the Healer.
 In addition, there is medical information in Iliad by Homer.
 There are also references to two ancient physicians named Podalirius and Machaon, who were the sons of Asclepius.
 These findings reveal the religious origin of medical teachings20-23.
 As put by Ibn Jalal Andulusi:

 "The Greek name Asclepius/Asklepios is derived from a word meaning glory and light and is considered as the origin of medicine.
 Moreover, no one can learn medicine and call himself a physician until he is as innocent, pious, and virtuous as Asclepius.
 This science should not be taught to evil human."
-In his Hippocratic Oath, Hippocrates writes: "Asclepius ascends to the heavens in a column of light."24
+In his Hippocratic Oath, Hippocrates writes: "Asclepius ascends to the heavens in a column of light."

 Therefore, Asclepius had an elevated place in the medicine of ancient Greece.
-He enjoyed the special honors of gods in ancient Greece25, and he was known and referred to with titles and nicknames, because of ancient Greeks' mental images of pain, treatment, and therapy.
+He enjoyed the special honors of gods in ancient Greece, and he was known and referred to with titles and nicknames, because of ancient Greeks' mental images of pain, treatment, and therapy.
 Hence, he is considered as a spiritual support for human beings.
 Greek physicians probably started their first medical research with Asclepius or his temples.
 As stated, Asclepius was not a god at the beginning.
-He was a skilled physician that later was known as a god and became the center of this therapeutic religion in the 3rd and 4th centuries BC26.
-The research by Greek physicians was probably inspired by this god.

-- 16- Yount, 2001: 15.
+He was a skilled physician that later was known as a Yount, 2001: 15.

-- 17- Fatemi, 2008: 374.
+Fatemi, 2008: 374.

-- 18- Ronan, 1983: 120.
+Ronan, 1983: 120.

-- 19- Fatemi, 2008: 368.
+Fatemi, 2008: 368.

-- 20- Sarton, 1952: 353.
+Sarton, 1952: 353.

-- 21- Roux, 1976: 29.
+Roux, 1976: 29.

-- 22- Vernant, 1990: 43.
+Vernant, 1990: 43.

-- 23- Finley, 1993: 118-119.
+Finley, 1993: 118-119.

-- 24- Andulusi, 1970: 65.
+Andulusi, 1970: 65.

-- 25- Schmidt, 1983: 23.
+Schmidt, 1983: 23.